mapmanager/mapmanager.github.io/_posts/2015-04-20-time-series-panel.md

 ---

-The Map Manager time-series panel provides an interface to load, save and browse Map Manager time-series (maps).
-Open the time-series panel using the menu 'MapManager - Time Series'
+The time-series panel provides an interface to load, save and browse Map Manager time-series (maps).

+Open the time-series panel using the menu 'MapManager &rarr; Time Series'

 Loaded maps are listed on the left and when a map is selected, its time-points (stacks) are listed on the right.